 Woodland caribou in Alberta are designated as Threatened under Alberta's Wildlife Act.
 Four boreal caribou ranges are either wholly or partially located within Mackenzie County.
 The Province is in the process of creating a woodland caribou range plan to address the conservation of the species.
 In response to the species at risk planning the Province has currently implemented an interim restriction on provincial leases, including the sale of mineral rights, tourism, mining and energy leases within all caribou ranges in Alberta.
-This restriction primarily affects new oil and gas production in the County, however the caribou range plan will affect other important economic industries in the County such as the forestry and tourism industries moving forward.
+This restriction primarily affects new oil and gas production in the County, but also affects leases both new and old, and across many use types, from energy to recreation.
+Because of this, the caribou range plan will affect other important economic industries in the County such as the forestry and tourism industries moving forward.
 The Province established the Bistcho Lake Sub-Regional Task Force to develop recommendations for this sub-regional area.
 The task force consists of local stakeholders including government officials, industry representatives and interest groups.